Skip to main content

 The enzyme names are:

-- CPS1: carbamoyl phosphate synthase I
+• CPS1: carbamoyl phosphate synthase I

-- OTC: ornithine transcarbamoylase
+• OTC: ornithine transcarbamoylase

-- ASS1: arginosuccinate synthase 1
+• ASS1: arginosuccinate synthase 1

-- ASL: arginosuccinase lysase (aka arginosuccinase)
+• ASL: arginosuccinase lysase (aka arginosuccinase)

-- ARG1: arginase
+• ARG1: arginase

 It is color-coded to designate the sources of the C and N atoms.
 One N comes from ammonia (or indirectly from the amido N of glutamine), while the C atom comes from carbonate.
 The other comes from the amine of aspartate.
-Note that 3 ATPs are used to power the cycle.
-Also note the guanidino group of arginine (NH(NH2+)NH2) is the immediate donor of the 2 N atoms in the step that produces urea.
+Note that three ATPs are used to power the cycle.
+Also note that the guanidino group of arginine (NH(NH2+)NH2) is the immediate donor of the 2 N atoms in the step that produces urea.
 Knowing that one amino acid was the immediate donor of the N atoms in urea, you would easily predict that.

 Let's start with the first step, the cleavage of arginine to produce ornithine and urea.
 What happens to the ornithine derived as a "waste" product of urea formation?
 Experimentally, one might add more ornithine to a system running the urea formation pathway and ask what happens to the rate of urea synthesis.
 If it were a one-step process, you might expect, based on mass action, that added ornithine, a product, would slow that reaction rate by driving it backward.
 Krebs found the opposite: adding more ornithine increased the rate of urea formation, but in a way that did not alter the ornithine concentration.
-Hence ornithine was not consumed per se in a subsequent step.
-Ornithine seemed to be acting as a traditional catalyst - it sped up the reaction without being consumed.
-To do so it must generate more arginine.
-The way to account for this was a cyclic pathway, not a linear or branched on.
+Hence, ornithine was not consumed per se in a subsequent step.
+Ornithine seemed to act as a traditional catalyst - it sped up the reaction without being consumed.
+To do so, it must generate more arginine.
+The way to account for this was a cyclic pathway, not a linear or branched one.
 In a cycle, none of the participants are consumed in a net fashion.

 Carbamoyl phosphate synthase I (CPS I)